 This recipe for Greek chicken souvlaki is skewers of tender chicken breast marinated in lemon, garlic and herbs, then grilled to perfection and served with a creamy yogurt sauce.

 These chicken souvlaki kabobs are a taste of the Mediterranean right in your own kitchen.
 You can grill or broil these Greek chicken skewers for a simple yet healthy meal.
+Souvlaki is one of my favorite way to enjoy grilled meat on a skewer along with grilled shrimp skewers, Hawaiian chicken kabobs and shish kabobs.

 Chicken souvlaki skewers marinated in lemon and herbs, then grilled.
 Served with olives, hummus and pita bread.

 One of my ongoing challenges as a mom and as a cook is coming up with dinner recipes that all three of my children will eat.
 I’ve learned through trial and error that if I skewer meat on a stick, the fun factor alone makes it much more likely that the girls will be willing to try it.
-This chicken souvlaki was no exception – everyone happily devoured their “chicken on a stick”.
+This chicken souvlaki was no exception – everyone happily devoured their “chicken on a stick.”

 What is chicken souvlaki?